 Sure, Fiverr hosts some of the best deals for freelance work in most industries, from copywriting to logo design, some for as little as $5!
-But with mixed reviews and no freelancer screening process, it’s understandable if you have some doubts.
+But with mixed reviews and no freelancer screening process (unless you pay extra for Pro Verified sellers), it’s understandable if you have some doubts.

 Because we know how hard it can be to find professional freelancers, and how frustrating it is to hire someone who can’t fulfill their promises, we put Fiverr to the test.
-We analyzed its features, ease of use, customer support, and more.
+We analyzed its features, ease of use, quality of service, customer support, and more.

-Fiverr makes contacting and hiring a freelancer pretty simple.
+Fiverr makes contacting and hiring a freelancer pretty easy.
 While the massive pool of talent can feel overwhelming, the search functionality definitely simplifies the process (more on that later).
-And the review system helps remove any doubts about their ability to perform.
+And the seller review system helps remove any doubts about their ability to perform.

 Minimize Risk with Easy-to-Read Seller Levels

-On Fiverr, you can instantly size up a freelancer’s ability to perform.
+On Fiverr, you can instantly size up a freelancer’s reliability and quality.
 All you have to do is check the seller level that appears near their username.
 This can save time by helping you quickly eliminate anyone who hasn’t proven themselves on the platform.
 A seller level is based on delivery time, customer satisfaction, and service quality.

 These are the four seller levels: